Luke Beveridge: Western Bulldogs senior coach (2015–present)

 Despite being tipped by many for the wooden spoon following the loss of several key decision makers including previous coach Brendan McCartney, captain Ryan Griffen, CEO Simon Garlick, former Brownlow Medallist Adam Cooney and over 700 games of experience at the end of 2014, as well as losing reigning best and fairest Tom Liberatore to a knee injury during the pre-season that would ultimately sideline him for the entire 2015 season, Beveridge led an impressive resurgence by the Western Bulldogs, which finished in sixth place on the ladder at the end of the 2015 season, and hence qualified for their first finals series since 2010, before losing to the Adelaide Crows in an elimination final at the Melbourne Cricket Ground.
 For his efforts, Beveridge was named the AFL Coaches Association coach of the year.

-The following year in the 2016 season, Beveridge led the Western Bulldogs to a victory premiership win in the 2016 AFL Grand Final, when they defeated the Sydney Swans by a score of 13.11 (89) to 10.7 (67), by margin of 22 points.
+In the 2016 season, Beveridge coached the Western Bulldogs to a premiership in the 2016 AFL Grand Final, when Western Bulldogs defeated the Sydney Swans by a score of 13.11 (89) to 10.7 (67), by margin of 22 points.
 This was the club's second premiership since 1954 despite them suffering long-term injuries throughout the season, notably captain Robert Murphy.
 The Bulldogs had finished 7th in the minor premiership.
 They played in three consecutive elimination finals, two of them interstate.
-On the path to the grand final, they beat the West Coast Eagles at Domain Stadium, Hawthorn at the MCG and Greater Western Sydney at Spotless Stadium.
+On the path to the grand final, they beat the West Coast Eagles at Domain Stadium, Hawthorn at the MCG and Greater Western Sydney in a memorable preliminary final at Spotless Stadium.
 In an emotional display which, according to The Age, "will undoubtedly go down as one of the great moments in Australian sporting history", Beveridge handed his coach's premiership medal to Murphy, saying, "This is yours, mate.
 You deserve it more than anyone."
 Murphy, though thankful, returned the medal the following day.
 It has since been placed in the Western Bulldogs museum.
 Later that month, Beveridge won the Spirit of Sport award at the Sport Australia Hall of Fame Awards for his gesture to Murphy.
 He was also named the AFL Coaches Association coach of the year for the second year running.